-a) that there is a need to provide broadband wireless access for mobile terminals in a variety of environments;
+a) that there is a need to provide broadband wireless access (BWA) in a variety of environments;

-b) that it is desirable to recommend radio interface standards for broadband wireless access systems operating in the mobile service;
+b) that it is desirable to recommend radio interface standards for mobile broadband wireless access systems;

-c) that it is desirable to identify the technical and operational requirements for broadband wireless access systems operating in the mobile service;
+c) that it is desirable to identify the technical and operational requirements for mobile broadband wireless access systems;

 d) that in today’s radiocommunications, mobile “broadband” services provide similar capabilities and experience, with the added benefit of mobility, as is available from widely-deployed wireline networks, such as cable modems and higher speed DSL, in particular when receiving and transmitting multiple media applications;

-e) that there are mobile systems currently in operation and also in development that provide broadband wireless access in various frequency bands;
+e) that there are mobile and fixed systems currently in operation and also in development that provide broadband wireless access in various frequency bands;

-f) that information transfer methods based on asynchronous transfer mode (ATM) and internet protocol (IP) are being used in broadband infrastructure;
+f) that information transfer methods based on internet protocol (IP) are being used in broadband infrastructure;

-g) that standardization bodies are addressing the architecture and technical features of broadband wireless access systemsoperating in the mobile service,
+g) that standardization bodies are addressing the architecture and technical features of broadband wireless access systems,

 noting

-that studies on BWA are also performed in the context of IMT-2000 and systems beyond (see Question ITU-R 229/8),
+a) that studies on BWA are also performed in the context of IMT systems (see Question ITU-R 229/5);

+b) that studies on fixed BWA and nomadic BWA are performed under the scope of Questions ITU-R 215/5 and ITU-R 212/5, respectively,

 decides that the following Questions should be studied

-1 What are the technical and operational requirements for broadband wireless access systems in the mobile service?
+1 What are the technical and operational requirements for mobile broadband wireless access systems in the mobile service?

-2 What are the applicable radio interface standards for broadband wireless access systems in the mobile service?
+2 What are the applicable radio interface standards for mobile broadband wireless access systems in the mobile service?

-3 What are the applicable antenna systems suitable for broadband wireless access systems in the mobile service?
+3 What are the applicable antenna systems suitable for mobile broadband wireless access systems in the mobile service?

 4 What are the frequency sharing and/or compatibility criteria associated with BWA systems operating in the mobile service?